How to Make Metal Music

 • China and crash cymbals: for accents and section changes.

 Quantise carefully but keep some velocity variation so it does not sound robotic.
+Program the kick pattern first and write your chugs to match it — when the kick and the palm-mutes land on exactly the same grid, the rhythm section reads as one tight unit.
 Use our gain staging guide to keep levels clean as the track fills up.

 Record high-gain rhythm guitars